ballerina-platform/ballerina-dev-website/spec/sql/spec.md

 ## Introduction

-This is the specification for the SQL standard library of [Ballerina language](https://ballerina.io/), which provides the generic interface and functionality to interact with a SQL database.
+This is the specification for the SQL Ballerina library of [Ballerina language](https://ballerina.io/), which provides the generic interface and functionality to interact with a SQL database.

 The SQL library specification has evolved and may continue to evolve in the future.
 The released versions of the specification can be found under the relevant GitHub tag.